Miltonly/Streets/Dance Court

 How far is Dance Court from Toronto?

-The drive to the Milton GO station takes about 16 minutes, and the full train trip to Union Station runs just over an hour.
-Driving to downtown Toronto takes roughly 50 to 60 minutes depending on traffic.
+The drive to Milton GO Station takes 16 minutes, and the full GO train trip to Union Station runs just over an hour.
+Driving to downtown Toronto takes roughly 64 minutes in typical traffic.

 What's the rental market like on Dance Court?